Making a MASH enquiry (for professionals)

 Complete the multi-agency enquiry form in as much detail as possible.
 The information you provide will support threshold decisions and contribute to a single assessment or DAF if this has not been done already.

 If you believe that urgent action is needed because, for example, a child is in immediate danger or needs accommodation, phone the MASH on 0345 155 1071 and give as much information as you can.
 Your information will be passed immediately to a manager who will decide the action needed and will normally respond to you within one hour.
-You must follow up your telephone call by sending a completed referral from to the MASH within 48 hours.
-Email the form to email@example.com.
+You must follow up your telephone call by sending a completed referral form to the MASH within 48 hours.
+Email the form to firstname.lastname@example.org

 After you have raised an enquiry about a child